 Arduino based EVSE/Charging point

 UPDATE: IMPORTANT!
 If you decide to take on this project, it's strongly recommended to update bootloader on your Pro Mini board.
 Pro Mini boards have a bug in bootloader code and can't handle WDT (watch dog timer) resets correctly.
 Solution is very simple.
 Please use UNO bootloader, which works perfectly fine with Pro Mini boards and has no such bug.
 Once you update your Pro Mini with UNO bootloader, you must always chose UNO board in Arduino IDE or Xloader settings when uploading the code.
-Soon I will upload a video with all instructions, to those who don't know how to do this.
-And those who already built this project, please do the bootloader update and download the latest DIY EVSE firmware.
+This is a link to video with all instructions, to those who don't know how to do this: https://youtu.be/JH6zq_3Et-I. And here you can find WDT test code.
+Ifyoualready built this project, please do the bootloader update and download the latest DIY EVSE firmware.

 There are loads of open source DIY EVSE/Charging point projects on the web.
 Best known OpenEVSE.
 So I was thinking for a while to try OpenEVSE project myself.
 But after studying it a bit, I realized I don't need all the stuff that OpenEVSE project offers.
 For example in-built GFI protection is not necessary in Germany and UK where I spend most of the time as all permanently installed charging points must be protected with external RCD.
 Stuck relay detection circuit might affect external RCD, so this function also has no use to me.
 I only wanted a very simple charging point that is safe enough to use but not too complicated, to have ability of changing maximum charging current and be able to make it of the bits I already got or can acquire easily.
 Another thing I didn't liked about OpenEVSE is a lack of proper power supply which is essential for uninterrupted microprocessor work.
 So instead of doing OpenEVSE I decided to try and do my own charging point with a help of OpenEVSE project.
 I used charging state detection and PWM signal generation code of OpenEVSE project to save my time.
 Also it shares same PWM signal generation schematic with first version of OpenEVSE.